Utilizing Network Properties to Detect Erroneous Inputs

 Erroneous inputs have been largely studied as distinct phenomena, however, our results show that these faulty inputs can be broadly detected by considering a model's internal behavior.
-We propose a new internal activation combination that allows for the broad detection of faulty data including adversarial, corrupted, out-of-distribution, and misclassified examples.
+We propose a new internal activation combination that allows for the broad detection of faulty data including corrupted, out-of-distribution, misclassified , and four types of adversarial attacks.

 We believe that the positive outcomes in this paper result from the beneficial properties of high-dimensional data.
 Contrary to the popular 'Curse of Dimensionality' \cite{bellman_dynamic_1958}, which argues that problems become more difficult in high-dimensions, Kainen coined the term 'Blessing of Dimensionality' describing scenarios in which complex data is more beneficial \cite{kainen_utilizing_1997}.